John Lehr: Sitcom career

 Lehr is the co-creator and star of the TBS television series 10 Items or Less, which premiered in November 2006.
 Lehr is also an executive producer and writer for the show.
 The second season premiered in January 2008, and season three premiered in January 2009.

 Before 10 Items, he played Christina Applegate's brother in Jesse during its first season (1998) and also appeared in Friends, in the 1996 episode "The One with the Flashback", as Eric.

-As of 2015 he is working on a new show for the cable channel HBO called, The Loop, about a couple who decides to give up the daily grind and sail around the world.
+In 2015, he was reported to be working on a new show for the cable channel HBO called, The Loop, about a couple who decides to give up the daily grind and sail around the world.
 Soon they get caught accidentally with a drug smuggling ring, and things go downhill from there.
+Lehr and producing partner Nancy Hower shot a pilot presentation, which was not ordered to series.

 Television commercials

 Geico

 Lehr played one of the GEICO Cavemen in a popular series of commercials for the auto insurance company GEICO.
 Other actors in the commercials were Jeffrey Daniel Phillips and Ben Weber.

 Lehr appeared in the first ad, in which the caveman is a worker holding a boom mike on the set of a television commercial.
 He gets upset about the tenor of the commercial and its demeaning comments about cavemen, and storms off the set.

 In a later ad, he plays a caveman being counseled by a therapist played by Talia Shire.

 In a February 2009 interview on Anytime with Bob Kushell, Lehr stated that the caveman makeup took about three hours to apply.